Bishop Patrick Lynch

 Patrick Lynch was born on 27th April 1947 in Cork City, Ireland.
-He started his primary education in Presentation Convent, Killarney and completed it in St. Fintan's, High school Sutton, Co Dublin.
-He began his secondary education in St. Fintan's but completed the leaving certificate in Christian Brothers College, Cork in 1964.
+He studied Presentation Convent, Killarney, St. Fintan's, High school Sutton, Co Dublin and Christian Brothers College, Cork.

-Following completion of a diploma in social studies from the Richmond fellowship he was assigned to work in the parish of All Souls, Peterborough where he remained for two years.
-His next move was to the parish of Our Lady and St. Augustine, Daventry, Northants in the diocese of Northampton.
-He served there for nine years first as assistant priest and then as parish priest.
-It was at this time he became involved as a team priest in the 'Engaged Encounter Movement'.
+Following completion of a diploma in social studies from the Richmond fellowship, Bishop Pat began work in the parish of All Souls, Peterborough where he remained for two years.
+He moved to the parish of Our Lady and St. Augustine, Daventry in the Diocese of Northampton.
+He served there from 1975 to 1984, first as assistant priest and then as parish priest.
+It was during this time that he became involved in the 'Engaged Encounter Movement'.

 Bishop Howard Tripp